julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P03_Stochastic_systems.md

 ---
 marp: true
-title: Practicum 03 - Analysis, studying stochastic models in R. Simulating agent-based models
+title: Practicum 03 - Analysis and study of stochastic models in R
-description: Julien Arino - 3MC Course on Epidemiological Modelling - Practicum 03 - Analysis, studying stochastic models in R. Simulating agent-based models
+description: Julien Arino - 3MC Course on Epidemiological Modelling - Practicum 03 - Analysis and study of stochastic models in R
 theme: default
 paginate: false
 math: mathjax